tigerfarm/notifyweb/address/README.md

 The sending program notification parameters:
 + Twilio account SID and token
 + Notify service SID: IS0e9b3863450252891f81f312a6e3a7d7
-    which has the FCM CREDENTIAL SID (type: FCM, and FCM SECRET)
+    which has the FCM CREDENTIAL SID (type: FCM, and FCM SECRET), FCM Secret: AAAA...x6r (Firebase Server key Token)
 + Destination address: the application-user Firebase project token(e2fFuMEwN78:APA9...dXV) that was retrieved in the browser(firebase.messaging().getToken()).
 + Message text: 'Hello there 1'